mjsir911/BooletProof/README.md

 A boolean algebra proof assistant

-This library will allow one to run pre-defined identities on an s-expression, allowing for zero-mistake proofs.
+This library extinguishes errors in proofs by allowing you to run pre-defined identities on an s-expression proof.

 ## How to use